Specialised student support

 - Designing and implementing programs regarding education and career

 - Supporting students through tertiary application processes

 - Providing career counselling through the year levels

 To access the appropriate support for your child, students and parents

-are encouraged to contact the Connect Coach in the first instance.
+are encouraged to contact the Connect Teacher in the first instance.

 Students and parents can email Guidance Counsellors directly or be referred via the Year Level Coordinators.

-QACI has a school based nurse - Jodie Fisher who is available to students.
+QACI has a school based nurse - Aggie Melville who is available to students.

 present in schools at the invitation of the Principal, in consultation

 with the local